Normal red blood cells have a 120-day

 organ failure.
 Stroke affects around 10 out of 100 children who have sickle cell

 cell disease include:

 - Growth slowdown.
 Children who have sickle cell

 disease often grow more slowly than normal and go through

-puberty later than children who don't have sickle cell
+puberty later than children who don't have the

 - Open sores (ulcers) on the legs and feet,

 commonly during adulthood.
 These ulcers can be very painful and heal slowly.

 Some may last for years.